Frequently Asked Questions

 How many students will attend RSV?

-Rooted School Vancouver (RSV) is excited to open a small learning community of 35-40 9th grade students for the 2022-23 school year, and grow into a school of 130-140 students in grades 9 through 12 by the year 2025-26.
+Rooted School Vancouver (RSV) is currently enrolling 70 - 9th & 10th grade students for the 2024-25 school year, we will grow into a school of 130-140 students in grades 9 through 12 by the year 2025-26.
 Benefits of a small learning environment include more one-on-one time with teachers and a tight-knit sense of community.

 Does Rooted School Vancouver (RSV) offer Special Education?